corespring/cs-builder/README.md

 These are where the heroku slugs live using the org/repo/branch/commit_hash naming convention.
 A slug is a template.tgz ++ a binary.tgz.

+### templates

+These are slug templates, that are used to make slugs along with the `binaries`.
+If the template isn't built, and there's a formula for it, `cs-builder` will run the formula to install the template.

+#### formulas

+These are bash scripts that are run to create a built template.
+They are passed the path to the templates folder as the 1st (`$1`) parameter.

 ### installation